hpanno/FuelReductionWorkflow/HowTo.md

   1. Navigate to https://caltopo.com/m/JMHF
   2. Hover over the 'Export' option at the top left of the page to activate its options.
   3. Select 'Download KML File' and save it:
-  Y:\_projects\FuelReductionData\FuelReductionDataWoring\project_data\KML\CalTopoExports  --> save the data with todays date.
+  Y:\_projects\FuelReductionData\FuelReductionDataWoring\project_data\KML\CalTopoExports  --> save the data with today's date.
   4. Use Xtools in Arc to convert the KML into a SHP; save it here:
-  Y:\_projects\FuelReductionData\FuelReductionDataWoring\project_data\SHP  --> save the data with todays date.
+  Y:\_projects\FuelReductionData\FuelReductionDataWoring\project_data\SHP  --> save the data with today's date.

   OR

-  In the search bar in the Arc, typer in 'KML to Layer' to convert this data.
+  In the search bar in the Arc, type in 'KML to Layer' to convert this data.
-  1. Start an Edit session on the 'ProjectPolygons' layer; using the edit cursor highlight the data to be added; right click copy; deselect the data; right click paste into the 'ProjectPolygons' layer; the only field inthe attribute table that HAS to be entered it the 'AltID' since that is the field that we are joining this data on; save edits; stop editing.
+  1. Start an Edit session on the 'ProjectPolygons' layer; using the edit cursor click to highlight the data to be added; right click copy; deselect the data; right click paste into the 'ProjectPolygons' layer; the only field in the attribute table that HAS to be entered is the 'AltID' since that is the field that we are joining this data on; save edits; stop editing.

 ###Joining the Google Spreadsheet data to the Project Polygon data in Master Fuel Reduction GDB